cross311/connor311.github.io/_posts/2014-10-28-the-start-of-something.markdown

 ---
 Over the past couple of weeks I have come to realize that I work with a number of people that I would love to start a company with.
 This thought brought me to create [Link Corp](http://linkcorp.nyc).

-Link Corp is a private club of sorts, comprised of only people who I would want to work with.
-The name came about after I scribbled a interesting design on my green engineering pad, that in my mind resembled the design on Links shield from Zelda.
+Link Corp is a private club of sorts, comprised of only people I would want to work with.
+The name came about after I scribbled an interesting design on my green engineering pad, that in my mind resembled the design on Link's shield from Zelda.

 ![Link Corp Logo](/assets/posts/the_start_of_something/linkcorp-logo-white.png)